the-gingerbread-man/SG-React/README.md

 First, run `npm install` to get all of the dependancies you'll need.
 I wrote a build script to compile the jsx in the /client/src folder for you-- it runs automatically when you call `npm start`.

 If you want to practice setting up a React/JSX build system, just delete the "build" script and set your own stuff up.
-(Browserify and Babelify are already included.)
+(Browserify and Babelify are already included as dependancies.)
 Eslint is included, too-- just type `npm run lint` to see the lints it returns.
 If you're not familiar with using eslint, talk to me.
 It's super helpful.

 All of your components should go in the /client/src/components folder.
 You might also want to mess with the styles/css to make your app pretty.
 Everything else is good to go.